 Why do you need to take the U.S. Immigration Medical Exam?

 The USCIS (U.S. Citizenship and Immigration Services) wants to protect the health and safety of U.S. citizens.
 So anyone who wants to apply for permanent Residency must pass the U.S. immigration medical exam.
-If you suffer from a health condition that threatens the public, you may become ineligible to receive a permanent Residency and Green Card.
+If you suffer from a health condition threatening the public, you may become ineligible to receive a permanent Residency and Green Card.
 The term gest is called “medical inadmissibility.”

 What does medical inadmissibility include?